Hexen: Beyond Heretic: Deathkings of the Dark Citadel

-Deathkings of the Dark Citadel is an official expansion pack that was released for Hexen on September 3, 1996.
+Deathkings of the Dark Citadel is an official expansion pack that was released for Hexen on March 22, 1996.
 It features three more hubs with a total of 20 new single player levels and six new deathmatch levels.
 Unlike the Shadow of the Serpent Riders expansion pack for Heretic, it had to be purchased in retail stores or by mail order.
 This was unusual at the time, as most non-free expansion packs also included other new or revised gameplay elements.
 Deathkings of the Dark Citadel, unlike Shadow of the Serpent Riders, was not packaged with the original game, meaning that both had to be purchased separately, and the expansion would not work without already having Hexen.
 This expansion pack also did not initially include nor enable any music.
 Music could be fully enabled by applying a patch specially released to address this issue (usually found online under the name "dkpatch").

 Each of the hubs (The Blight, The Constable's Gate, and The Nave) features one secret level, and new puzzles based on the quest items from the original game (no new quest artifacts were added).
 Any type of enemy may spawn on the map.

 The final level of the expansion, the Dark Citadel itself, is an arena-like level, which features teleporting waves of monsters and three bosses (Fighter, Cleric, and Mage clones).

 Re-release and Vestiges of Grandeur

 On August 7, 2025, Bethesda Softworks re-released Heretic and Hexen in a bundle called Heretic + Hexen, developed by Id Software and Nightdive Studios in association with Activision and Raven Software, for Windows, Xbox One, Xbox Series X and S, PlayStation 4, PlayStation 5, and Nintendo Switch.
-The re-release came with a brand new campaign titled Vestiges of Grandeur that included new maps, as well as a remastered soundtrack titled "Tome of Power" by Andrew Hulshult.
+The re-release came with a brand new campaign titled Vestiges of Grandeur that includes new maps, as well as a remastered soundtrack titled "Tome of Power" by Andrew Hulshult.
 The game was also made available to select Game Pass members of PC Game Pass and Game Pass Ultimate.